The Boondock Saints II: All Saints Day: Production

-After years in development hell, the success of the first film's DVD release spurred 20th Century Fox to finance a sequel.
-In March 2008, Troy Duffy confirmed the film was greenlit.
+After years in development hell, the success of the first film's theatrical rerelease spurred 20th Century Fox to finance a sequel.
+In March 2008, Troy Duffy confirmed that the film was greenlit.

 Pre-production on the film started in early September 2008.
 Principal photography took place in Ontario from October 20, 2008 to December 10, 2008.

 Duffy kept a video diary of the film's progress on YouTube, with some of the shooting sequences, and "question and answer" segments from fans answered by the film's stars.

 Marketing and release

 The film's first trailer was officially released online on September 2, 2009, via IGN.
 The film was initially released in 67 theaters in the Northeastern and Western areas of the continental US, and was gradually released into more theaters in the following weeks.

 Critical reception

-On Rotten Tomatoes, the film received a 23% approval rating based on 43 reviews, with a weighted average of 4.12/10.
+On Rotten Tomatoes, the film received a 23% approval rating based on 44 reviews, with a weighted average of 4.12/10.
 The site's consensus reads: "This sequel to the cult favorite The Boondock Saints is more of the same -- unoriginal, absurd, violent, over-the-top, and occasionally mean-spirited".
 Metacritic, which uses a weighted average, assigned a score of 24 out of 100 based on 16 critics, indicating "generally unfavorable reviews".

+Roger Ebert praised the film's "superb" cinematography, but felt it was wasted on an "idiotic ode to macho horseshite," and gave the film one star out of four.